 Flying to Madison?
 According to McWeeny's research, consumers will travel up to 69 miles in order to save \$100 on airfare.
-ECONOMICS matters econ.wisc.edu Master's Program Expands Reach through Global Partnerships Over the course of the last year, the Department of Economics has worked to form partnerships with various universities in China.
-Some of these schools include Peking University, Chinese University of Hong Kong, Shenzhen, and Zhejiang University.
+ECONOMICS matters econ.wisc.edu 5 Master's Program Expands Reach through Global Partnerships Over the course of the last year, the Department of Economics has worked to form partnerships with various universities in China.
+Some of these schools include Peking University, Shenzhen University, and Zhejiang University.
 These partnerships allow students to transfer credits and join our flourishing Master's Program.
 If a student successfully completes the coursework of the dual program, they will earn a degree from both their home university and UW-Madison.
 Students spend their first year of schooling at their home university, and then complete the 18-month program while at UW-Madison for their final fall semester.
 If a student successfully completes the coursework of the dual program, they will earn a degree from both their home university and UW-Madison.
-Our first cohort from Chinese University of Hong Kong, Shenzhen joined us on campus this fall.
+Our first cohort from Shenzhen University joined us on campus this fall.
 These 21 students transferred into our Master's Program, and are now completing courses taught by our own lecturers and faculty.
 More than 35 students from the same university will enter our program over the next few semesters.
 Each Chinese university we have partnered with continues to recruit excellent students for the program, so we are eager to welcome more and more students to Madison in the future.

-Economics Chair Ananth Seshadri and Zhejiang University Professor sign program agreement.

-To keep up with demand for our Master's Program, the Economics Career Development Office has been creating new ways to help international students find success in their job search once they return home to China.
+To keep up with demand for our Master's Program, the Economics Career Development Office has been

+Economics Chair Ananth Seshadri and Zhejiang University Professor Xiannoi Huang sign program agreement. creating new ways to help international students find success in their job search once they return home to China.
 Last spring, one of our Economics Career Peer Advisors hosted a panel with Chinese employers to educate students on how to find jobs overseas.
 As our partnerships with Chinese universities continue to grow, the department will expand its efforts to aid these students in finding meaningful careers after they leave UW-Madison.